Moranbah: British colonisation

+Coal mining community

+In 1968, Queensland Premier Joh Bjelke-Peterson announced that 175 square miles of Goonyella and Grosvenor Downs land was to be leased for 43 years to the Utah Development Company for $1 per acre in order to mine coal.

-Moranbah was established in 1969.
+The coal mining town of Moranbah was established in 1969.
 The town was rapidly expanded in the late 1970s by the Utah Development Company to house mine workers.
 It has been featured twice (once in 1977 and again in 2012) on Four Corners, an investigative news program, exploring the effects of Australia's various mining booms on local rural communities.

 Moranbah State School opened on 1 January 1971 with a secondary department, which became Moranbah State High School on 25 January 1976.
 Moranbah East State School opened on 27 January 1981.

 Moranbah Post Office opened on 1 March 1971.

 In 2011, the Queensland Government's Office of Economic and Statistical Research reported Moranbah as the most expensive place to live in the state of Queensland.
 The study compared the cost of goods and services such as rent, electricity and household fuels in regional areas, to those in Brisbane and found Moranbah in first place with a housing index at 65 per cent higher than that of Brisbane.
 Since then, housing prices and accommodation rentals have returned to much more affordable levels.
-For example, the median house price in Moranbah between September 20203 and August 2024 was $350,000.
+For example, the median house price in Moranbah between September 2023 and August 2024 was $350,000.

 In 2021, the town celebrated its 50th anniversary with four days of jubilee celebrations, held across the Labour Day long weekend from 30 April 2021 to 3 May 2021.
 The event had been earlier postponed due to the COVID-19 pandemic.